Coder-Spirit/power_cache/README.md

 ## Why another caching library

-There are many libraries out there to deal with the same problem this library tries to solve, but most of them fall short on at least one of the following
+There are many libraries out there to deal with the same problem that this library tries to solve, but most of them fall short on at least one of the following points:
-points:

 - Minimalism.
 - Providing proper type hints to ease the user's life when using the library.